Medicare in Tennessee

 Medicare Prescription Drug Plans are offered by private insurers contracted with Medicare.
 These plans may cover many of the prescription drugs frequently used by Medicare beneficiaries.
 However, there can be differences in coverage between plans.
 Medicare Prescription Drug Plans publish a list of prescription drugs they cover, often referred to as a formulary.
 The formulary can change at any time.
 You will receive notice from your plan when necessary.

 You must have Medicare Part A and/or Part B and live in the Medicare Prescription Drug Plan’s service area to be eligible for Medicare prescription drug coverage.

 You’re welcome to use the eHealth plan finder on this page to identify the Medicare Prescription Drug Plans available where you live.

 Medicare Part D Prescription Drug Plans typically charge a fixed monthly premium.
 Depending upon your income, you may qualify for “extra help” to offset some or all of your premium cost.
 If you aren’t eligible for cost assistance, your Medicare Prescription Drug Plan costs are based on the plan you choose.
 Different plans will have different pharmacy networks, benefits, and premiums.
 Remember, if you are enrolled in Medicare Part B you must continue to pay your Part B premium.

-You may also have the option of purchasing a Medigap (MEDICARE SUPPLEMENT) plan if you have Original Medicare, Part A and Part B. A Medigap policy can help pay your out-of-pocket costs for services covered under Original Medicare.
+You may also have the option of purchasing a Medigap (MEDICARE SUPPLEMENT) insurance plan if you have Original Medicare, Part A and Part B. A Medigap insurance plan can help pay your out-of-pocket costs for services covered under Original Medicare.